Rua Kēnana Hepetipa: Power

 By 1908 Rua's struggle for power had brought the Tūhoe to the brink of civil war and the Prime Minister Sir Joseph Ward intervened to curb the prophet's influence.
-The Government had organised a meeting in March 1908 at Ruatoki of all the Tūhoe tribes in an attempt to sort out the political differences between the two main Tūhoe factions, that of Rua Kenana and Numai Kereru, chief of the Ngatirongo and the main opponent among the Tūhoe of Rua's Christian-Judaic religious movement.
+The Government had organised a meeting in March 1908 at Ruatoki of all the Tūhoe tribes in an attempt to sort out the political differences between the two main Tūhoe factions, that of Rua Kēnana and Numia Kererū, chief of the Ngāti Rongo and the main opponent among the Tūhoe of Rua's Christian-Judaic religious movement.
 Because conflict was expected, the New Zealand Prime Minister had decided to informally visit both parties before the conference.
-At a dramatic encounter with Sir Joseph Ward on the Whakatane beach front on 23 March 1908, Rua and Joseph Ward exchanged words.
+At a dramatic encounter with Sir Joseph Ward on the Whakatāne beach front on 23 March 1908, Rua and Joseph Ward exchanged words.
 Rua, flanked by some of his wives and supporters while seated on a chair that had been borrowed from the pub, acknowledged Joseph Ward approaching.
 Ward addressed both parties publicly, asking for their assistance in reconciling the differences in the forthcoming meeting at Ruatoki.
 To Rua's followers Ward said that he could not accept all that Rua had asked for.
 In particular, his request for his supporters to be placed on the European electoral role (presumably because they were outnumbered in the Eastern Maori electorate) was unacceptable, for Māori have "special representation of their own".
 To Rua's request to have a special Māori government, he said, "I told Rua... that in New Zealand King Edward is king, and is represented here by his government or king.
 There can’t be two suns shining in the sky at the same time".
 Rua replied to Ward, "Yes, there is only one sun in the heavens, but it shines on one side – the Pākehā side – and it darkens on the other".